-In September 2021, we entered into an offer letter with Mr. Bufano that governs the terms of his current employment with us.
-Pursuant to the offer letter, Mr. Bufano is entitled to an initial annual base salary of \$375,000, which is subject to adjustment at the discretion of our Board, and an annual bonus of up to 70% of his annual base salary with a target equal to 35% of his annual base salary to be awarded based upon the achievement of individual and company performance goals as determined by our Board.
-Mr. Bufano's annual bonus target for 2022 was increased by the Compensation Committee to a target bonus equal to 40% of his annual base salary and a maximum of 80% of his annual base salary.
+In March 2023, we entered into an offer letter with Ms. Mitchell that governs the terms of her current employment with us.
+Pursuant to the offer letter, Ms. Mitchel is entitled to an initial annual base salary of \$375,000, which is subject to adjustment at the discretion of our Board, and an annual bonus of up to 80% of her annual base salary with a target equal to 40% of her annual base salary to be awarded based upon the achievement of individual and company performance goals as determined by our Board.

-In connection with the start of his employment with us, our Board granted Mr. Bufano an option to purchase 400,000 shares of our Class B common stock with an exercise price of \$4.34 per share, pursuant to the terms of our 2015 Plan and an applicable stock option agreement.
-The options vest with respect to 25% of the shares subject to the option on the first anniversary of the vesting commencement date, and with respect to the remaining shares subject to the option, in equal monthly installments thereafter for a 36-month period.
-As discussed above, the options were repriced in May 2022 on a one-for-one basis to \$4.39 per share.
+In connection with the start of her employment with us, our Board granted Ms. Mitchell an option to purchase 1,600,000 shares of our Class A common stock with an exercise price of \$1.25 and a RSU award of 827,358 shares of our Class A common stock, both subject to the terms of our 2021 Plan and an applicable award agreement.
+The options vest with respect to 25% of the shares subject to the option on June 1, 2024, and with respect to the remaining shares subject to the option, in 12 equal quarterly installments thereafter.
+The RSUs vest with respect to 25% of the shares subject to the remaining shares subject to the remaining shares subject to the RSUs, in 12 equal quarterly installments thereafter.